-Now Piro, born of the RAGNAROK, was a loyal and jealous son.
-He did not approve of unannounced visitors in the hangar, much less aboard his ship.
+Now, Piro, born of the RAGNAROK, was a loyal and jealous son.
+He did not approve of unannounced visitors to his hangar, much less having them climb, uninvited, aboard his ship.
 Even if they were regular passengers.
-Seriously, he didn't like it one bit.
+Seriously, he didn't like it one little bit.
+Call it a sixth sense.
 He looked in on TAB1 and his mother engaged in... the act.

 The RAGNAROK's doors ajar, forward probes extended.
-TAB1's khaki pants around his ankles, United States flag at full mast in the bed of his waist-mounted pickup truck.
-Body parts appearing and disappearing according to some regular, structured pattern reminiscent of human music.
+TAB1's khaki pants down around his ankles, United States flag at full mast in the bed of his waist-mounted pickup truck fanny pack.
+Body parts appearing and disappearing according to a regular, structured pattern that put one in mind of primitive human music.

-Based upon the immediate descent into silence all involved seemed to agree it was a bad look.
+Based upon the immediate descent into silence all involved seemed to agree this was a bad look.

-TAB1 had expected for Piro to somewhat pedantically point out the several violations of the flag code currently in evidence, but instead the lonely pirate simply turned on his heels and walked out of the chamber, pretending somewhat implausibly that he'd never seen what his mother and his best friend had been up to there, inside her body, inside his hangar that was isolated from the rest of the base by a modest-sized marsworks of local dust and soot.
-If he'd felt some kind of way about it he never let on.
+TAB1 had expected for Piro to somewhat pedantically point out the several violations of the flag code currently in evidence, but instead the lonely pirate simply turned on his heels and walked out of the chamber, pretending somewhat implausibly that he'd never seen what his mother and his best friend had been up to, there, inside her body, inside his hangar that was isolated from the rest of the base by a modest-sized marsworks of local dust and soot.
+If he'd felt some kind of way about it, he never let on.

-He never mentioned it to anyone.
+And he never mentioned it to anyone, ever, forwards or backwards in time.